 I didn’t sign up on your sites or for your magazines but I received communications from you.
 How did you get my name?

-We may obtain personal information from third parties.
 Typically, the personal information is provided to us with specific instructions on how it is to be used.
 We make all commercially-reasonable efforts to ensure that such personal information is used only for the purposes stipulated and that it is subject to strict terms of confidentiality.
 In the case of personal information obtained from third parties, we will work with list owners to fulfill the right of clients to know of the existence, use and disclosure of their personal information and to provide access to that information.

 What about other sites that are linked to your site?